We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

 Butch Bando’s Fantasy of Lights is an annual holiday 3 mile drive thru light show, with over 300 LED brilliant light displays you can see in the comfort of your own car.

-Tickets can be purchased at the gate or online.
-Expect longer wait times or traffic shut downs on the weekends and plan to visit during the week if possible!
+Tickets are sold per carload online or at the gate.
+Click this link for detailed pricing info.
+Expect longer wait times or traffic shut-downs on the weekends and plan to visit during the week if possible!

 The Fantasy of Lights benefits many local charities such as Recreation Unlimited and A Kid Again, among others, and honors current and former military through specialized evenings.